-- sexual or physical abuse
+- Sexual or physical abuse

-- traumatic events
+- Traumatic events

-- losing someone very close to you, such as a parent or carer.
+- Losing someone very close to you, such as a parent or carer

 I have a long family history of mental health problems, my Dad and his twin had a diagnosis of schizophrenia and my Mum and her Mum had a diagnosis of bipolar.

-This information was published in May 2019.
-We will revise it in 2022.
+This information was published in February 2023.
+We will revise it in 2026.

 References and bibliography available on request.